Is Oxford or Cambridge Better For Economics in 2025?

 The first year consists of three modules, all of which are compulsory.

-General Management / The module will allow students to dwell deeper into functional areas of management.
-Which will also be available as options papers in year 2 and 3.
-The course begins with an overview of large business’s origins as well as how to think about technology, work organisation and context.
+General Management: The module will allow students to delve deeper into functional areas of management.
+Which will also be available as options papers in Years 2 and 3.
+The course begins with an overview of large businesses’ origins as well as how to think about technology, work organisation and context.

-First year comes to an end with Preliminary Examinations (prelims), once successfully completed, students can move into Final Honours School (FHS).
+The first year comes to an end with Preliminary Examinations (prelims), once successfully completed, students can move into the Final Honours School (FHS).

-Before advancing to FHS, students are required to take courses for 8 final papers, or 7 paper as well as a thesis.
-A minimum of 2 options has to be from the Economics List and at least 2 of the options have to be from the management list.
-The left over 4 options can be selected from either department lists of options.
+Before advancing to FHS, students are required to take courses for eight final papers, or seven papers and a thesis.
+A minimum of two options have to be from the Economics List, and at least two of the options have to be from the management list.
+The remaining four options can be selected from either department’s list of options.

-As mentioned, you are required to offer a minimum 2 optional papers in Management in your final examinations.
-Economics and Management lists are published each trinity term.
-Usually in Week 4 Trinity Term a survey is distributed amongst the 1st and 2nd year students to pick their management options.
+As mentioned, you are required to offer a minimum of two optional papers in Management in your final examinations.
+Economics and Management lists are published each Trinity term.
+Usually in Week 4 Trinity Term, a survey is distributed amongst the 1st and 2nd year students to pick their management options.

-Here is a brief list of subjects which are offered to 2nd and 3-year students.
-(This list may be added to or items may be deleted.)
+Here is a brief list of subjects which are offered to 2nd and 3-year students:

 Second Year Papers